Revealing Photos Shed Light on Mystery

-Genealogy records show Jesse’s father, Robert Sallee James’ brother, George James had a son named Robert Woodson James.
-He took the name Jesse, as one of 72 aliases he used in his lifetime.
+Genealogy records show Jesse’s father, Robert Sallee James had a brother named George James.
+George had a son named Robert Woodson James who also went by the nickname, Jesse.
+He gave a list of 72 aliases that he used in his long lifetime.

 Those who subscribe to the J. Frank Dalton figure as Jesse James will be pleased to see him here in signature black attire.
 The black guns, gloves, coat and hat make for an imposing look of ferocity.
 The stone cold look in his eyes is indicative of his signature kill, which was to shoot a man over the left eye.